automation64/container64/README.md

 ## Source Code

-Each image has a dedicated directory for storing the source file and additional artifacts.
+Each image has a dedicated directory for storing the source file (Dockerfile) and additional artifacts.
 Image directories are grouped based on the file format:

 - [dockerfiles](dockerfiles/)